 The PPSTP allows dedicated research time during residency for participation in research projects mentored by faculty at the University of Michigan.
 The Department supports science broadly and has established this program to support the career development of residents interested in health services, clinical, translational, and basic science research.
 The PPSTP is endorsed and supported by the Chair, all Division Directors, and all Fellowship Directors in the Department.

-- Integrated Research Pathway (IRP) - 3y Residency with 2 clinical years and 1 research year (11 months).
+- Integrated Research Pathway (IRP) - 3y Residency with 2 clinical years and 1 research year (10 blocks).
 Research months would replace clinical electives.
 IRP participants must receive American Board of Pediatrics (ABP) approval prior to 9 months into HO1 year.
 There is no formal integration with a fellowship program in this track.